VMware Cloud Director shows two Primary Nodes

 Cause

-A a failover occurred and the primary cell changed, however the old primary is still part of the cluster as failed cell.
+A failover occurred and the primary cell changed, however the old primary is still part of the cluster as failed cell.

 The failed primary cell needs to be removed from the Cloud Director infrastructure, since it is broken and not following the Primary cell.
 For more information about VMware Cloud Director Appliance Cluster Health follow he document: View Your VMware Cloud Director Appliance Cluster Health and Failover Mode